How to Make Your Officers Look Like Gods: what happens when you bring Gothic symbolic density to naval fiction

 He looked like a god.

-Vance can’t articulate this.
+Saltire isn’t able to articulate this.
 He’s a practical man.
 So he reduces it to the simplest possible statement: “The captain did what needed to be done.”

-What Secondary Worlds Allow: Material Culture as Theology
+What Secondary Worlds Allow

 In historical fiction, you’re bound by accuracy.
 Uniforms looked a certain way.
 Rank insignia followed regulations.
 You can describe them beautifully, but you can’t redesign them to encode your world’s cosmology.